rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 # Project phase 1 - Definition and planning

-## Backgound story
+## Backgound story of the project - Makunote
 Upon developing this application, there were several reasons why I decided to implement this project.

 First, I wanted to improve my understanding of full-stack development, especially using Node.js, SQLite, and React.

 Secondly, I enjoy cooking and thought it would be meaningful and fun to create an application that allows people to share their favorite recipes.

-Lastly, I wanted to challenge myself by building a fully functional CRUD application from scratch.
+"Maku" means flavor in Finnish. so...

 ## 1. User Personas